-- For more advanced SQLite Database DataSet usage read the simple ToDo tutorial
+- For more advanced SQLite Database DataSet usage read the ToDo tutorial.

 - For HTTPClient DataSet read the Spotify tutorial.

 - For Bluetooth DataSet read the HeartRate tutorial.

 Controls that can accept data are bound to a Built-in DataSet which is a static representation of the data that can be displayed.
 A static built-in DataSet is represented by a DataGrid which is equivalent to an Excel/Numbers spreadsheet that you can fill with your data.
 That data can be edited just double clicking over the object.